 An important consideration for transfer learning approaches is the amount of unlabeled data needed to garner enhanced predictive power.
 We performed additional analysis to examine the impact of the proportion of pseudo-labeled data on the performance of SPDFiT.
 We varied the percentage of unlabeled training examples from 10% to 100% (i.e., 100% denotes the full unlabeled data set), in increments of 10%.
-To isolate the impact of just using unlabeled data, for all methods evaluated, no fine-tuning was performed on labeled training data.
-Hence, unlabeled data were used to train the models, which were then evaluated on the PANDORA and myPersonality test data across the various folds.
+In order to isolate the impact of just using unlabeled data, for all methods evaluated, no fine-tuning was performed on labeled training data.
+Hence, unlabeled data was used to train the models, which were then evaluated on the PANDORA and myPersonality test data across the various folds.
 For each increment, DeepPerson and comparison methods were trained for 20 epochs.
 The top two charts in Figure 4 depict plots of the classification performance when using SPDFiT versus comparison transfer-learning alternatives.
-The results reveal that SPDFiT is able to garner fairly good results when using as little as 50% of the full unlabeled training set; moreover, it outperforms all comparison methods in terms of overall F score when using 40% or more of the unlabeled data on PANDORA or 30% or more of the data on myPersonality.
+The results reveal that SPDFiT is able to garner fairly good results when using as little as 50% of the full unlabeled training set - moreover, it outperforms all comparison methods in terms of overall F-score when using 40% or more of the unlabeled data on PANDORA or 30% or more of the data on myPersonality.
 The bottom two charts depict the performance of SPDFiT on the five individual personality dimensions.
-Although not shown here, SPDFiT outperformed all comparison methods on all five dimensions when using just 50% of the unlabeled data.
+Though not shown here, SPDFiT outperformed all comparison methods on all five dimensions when using just 50% of the unlabeled data.
 Given the wide range over which SPDFiT works well, we believe the results further underscore the robustness of the SPDFiT component of DeepPerson.

-4.4.
-Ablation Analysis of wlpHAN
+4.4 Ablation Analysis of wlpHAN

 For the second ablation analysis, we examined the effectiveness of the word-, layer-, and person-based components of wlpHAN (depicted in Figure 3).
 For all settings, DeepPerson was invoked without the SPDFiT module to better isolate the performance impact of wlpHAN.
-In particular, we compared the detection performance of CNN-LSTM with full wlpHAN (setting 1) against a word-based attention only (i.e., no layer or person-level attention, setting 4), one with synsem+word (no concept embedding in the layer level attention, setting 3), and one with synsem+concept+word but no person-level encoder (setting 2).
-As noted in our related work section, incorporating psychological concepts into our deep learning model might be construed as being somewhat analogous to aspects-level sentiment classification (Cheng et al. 2017, Wang et al. 2019a,
+In particular, we compared the detection performance of CNN-LSTM with full wlpHAN (setting 1) against a word-based attention only (i.e., no layer or person-level attention, setting 4), one with synsem+word (no concept embedding in the layer level attention - setting 3), and one with synsem+concept+word but no person-level encoder (setting 2).
+As noted in our related work section, incorporating psychological concepts into our deep learning model might be construed as being somewhat analogous to aspects-level sentiment classification (Cheng et al. 2017; Wang et al. 2019b, Li et al. 2019, Galassi et al 2020).
+Accordingly, in settings 5-7, in place of wlpHAN we substituted three aspect attention methods based on the notion of aspect-aware functions (Zhou et al. 2019): Dot-Product Attention (DPA), Concat Attention (CA) and General Attention (GA).
+In settings 8-12, we swapped out wlpHAN for other state-of-the-art attention networks such as HAN (Yang et al. 2016), SATT-LSTM (Jing 2019), HCAN (Gao et al. 2018), AttRCNN (Xue et al. 2018), and Message-level Attention (Msg-Attn) (Lynn et al. 2020).